Where are our fabrics from?

 It allows for better cash flow

-• Our sales fluctuate, so we try to have 1-2 months of inventory (we sell on Amazon Prime and it takes Amazon warehouses 1-3 weeks to process inventory, and sometimes sales increase 2-3x month over month).
+- Our sales fluctuate, so we try to have 2 months of inventory at any given time (we sell on Amazon Prime and it takes Amazon warehouses 1-3 weeks to process inventory, and sometimes sales increase 2-3x month over month).

 Where are our fabrics cut?
 Who cuts our fabric?